GlorytoAlmightyGod/let_me_SEE_freely/README.md

 **fun_attitudes:**
     it is NOT about "mathematics"; it is about witnessing BEAUTY. let me fail in awesome ways!
+    what am i really trying to get done?
     WOW!!! what a weird Creation.
     it is a matter of great good fortune to come to experience this root cause finding! the "harder" the problem, greater the opportunity to learn. learning is fun!!!